raisfeld-ori/cloudconvert-converting/README.md

 2. Cloudconvert also has a rate limit of 500 requests.
 3. This request uses blocking requests from ```request::blocking```, this could result in errors in async programs.
 4. No Advanced error handling.
 If there's any error it is simply returned back to you.
-5. This package uses the file.io free tier.
-Meaning the file uploading has a limit of 2gb.

 ## extra note